Relationships

 This enables you to create complex queries, where you can fetch related data in a single query.

-object, all models or commands whose output type is the
+By defining a Relationship object, all models or commands whose output type is the

 source object type defined in the relationship will now have a connection to the target model or command.

-So from this relationship definition, all models or commands in the supergraph whose output type is the orders
+So from this relationship definition, all models or commands in the supergraph whose output type is the orders object

-type will now have a connection to the customers
+type will now have a connection to the customers model via the customer relationship field on the orders type.

 So, as in example 1 below, you can now fetch the customer when you query orders.
 Note that also, if you had, for

-which also returned an order from a customer id, you can
+instance an arbitrary command such as getCustomerLastOrder which also returned an order from a customer id, you can

 now also return the customer's details for that returned order in the same single query from this relationship.